What Left-Liberal-Democrat (DNC) vs. Right-Conservative-Republican (RNC) believe and stand for

 Liberal Democrats: Strong support for equality, group priority, permissiveness, collectivism, and big government.

-Demographics: Liberals are mostly younger people, women, academes, mostly living in big cities.
-[1, 2]
+Demographics: Liberals are mostly younger people, women, and academes, mostly living in big cities.
+[1,2]

 LEFT – DEMOCRAT

 Abortion 82% ↑

 Climate Change threat 78% ↑

 Gun ownership 28%